 - Is required pesticide information displayed in a central location (WPS safety poster, health facilities, pesticide application lists, and Safety Data Sheets)?

 - Have the required personal protective equipment been provided and maintained for all pesticide handlers?

-- If a pesticide calls for a respirator, have the handlers received a medical evaluation and respirator training and fit testing?
+- If a pesticide label calls for a respirator, have the handlers received a medical evaluation and respirator training and fit testing?

 - Has pesticide information (type of pesticide, location applied, and re-entry interval) been posted in the appropriate location to avoid incidental exposure?

 - Is signage posted outside of application zones to keep workers and pesticide handlers out of treated zones and away from application equipment?